|

 We’re proud to report a very important accomplishment achieved by Scott and Pamela Traurig with their beautiful Akita girl, Akiko’s Kimiko, CGC (known as Miko to her friends) on October 25th.
 It was on that date that Scott, Pam and Miko passed the Therapy Dogs International certification test, held in Concord NH, earning them the right to share Miko with folks in hospitals, nursing homes, and other places where an extremely cuddly Akita would bring cheer to those who need a doggy fix.
 Not many Akitas are Therapy Dogs, and this team is even more impressive because both Scott and Pam tested separately with Miko so that all three can participate in visits.
 Congratulations to Miko, CGC TDI and her devoted human family, and thank you for wanting to put all of your excellent training to such a generous use! |

-Hearty congratulations to our friend and colleague Liz Cleaves of Auntie Dog (www.auntiedog.com), who recently became certified as a Canine Good Citizen Evaluator for the AKC.
-Liz held her first CGC tests on November 9th at her facility in Tewksbury, MA and November 16th here at FK9.
-All 17 dog and handler teams passed their CGC tests, and found Liz to be a wise and insightful judge!
-Our proud new CGC teams are: Balin, a GSD cross and Saber, a Dutch Shepherd, owned by Dawn Sawyer of Stratham, NH; KC, an American Pit Bull Terrier owned by Nick Juiliano of NH; Spike, Thena and Jet, Dobermans owned by Eva Adrian of Tewksbury, MA; KD’s Gala Grace Bell of the Ball, a black Lab owned by Kimberley Brown of Londonderry, NH; Ryker, a GSD owned by Alison Robidoux of Methuen, MA; Zash von den Walderm, a GSD owned by Jacqueline Ouellette of Salem, NH; Munster Abbey’s Kobi, a GSD owned by Linda Gaeta of Georgetown, MA; Magnum von Huerta Hof and Nina vom Mittelwest, GSDs owned by Marcia Zosack of Merrimac, MA; Kya, a GSD owned by Tammy Maglio of Derry, NH; Bel-mars Jabber Jax, a Doberman owned by Cheryl Greenhalgh of Methuen, MA; Kaiser, a Dobe owned by Darlene Laferriere of Lowell, MA; Addie, a Beagle mix owned by Heather Wolsey of Beverly, MA and Dexter, a miniature Schnauzer owned by Eva Hafetz. |
+Our proud new CGC teams are: Balin, a GSD cross and Saber, a Dutch Shepherd, owned by Dawn Sawyer of Stratham, NH; KC, an American Pit Bull Terrier owned by Nick Juiliano of NH; Spike, Thena and Jet, Dobermans owned by Eva Adrian of Tewksbury, MA; KD’s Gala Grace Bell of the Ball, a black Lab owned by Kimberley Brown of Londonderry, NH; Ryker, a GSD owned by Alison Robidoux of Methuen, MA; Zash von den Walderm, a GSD owned by Jacqueline Ouellette of Salem, NH; Munster Abbey’s Kobi, a GSD owned by Linda Gaeta of Georgetown, MA; Magnum von Huerta Hof and Nina vom Mittelwest, GSDs owned by Marcia Zosack of Merrimac, MA; Kya, a GSD owned by Tammy Maglio of Derry, NH; Bel-mars Jabber Jax, a Doberman owned by Cheryl Greenhalgh of Methuen, MA; Kaiser, a Dobe owned by Darlene Laferriere of Lowell, MA; Addie, a Beagle mix owned by Heather Wolsey of Beverly, MA Dexter, a miniature Schnauzer owned by Eva Hafetz. |

 Dawn with Saber |

-In the depths of winter, we’ve still had a few things to get us fired up!
-Some members of our “Ruff Crowd” Advanced group had a chance to put their training to a very unique test when they were offered a modeling gig by Scarlett Dreamcoats, a canine couture company specializing in luxe but functional dogwear and accessories.
+Some members of our “Ruff Crowd” had a chance to put their training to a very unique test when they were offered a modeling gig by Scarlett Dreamcoats, a canine couture company specializing in luxe but functional dogwear and accessories.
 Designer Jane Given and photographer Melissa Corcoran and their entourage of assistants captured some of FK9’s finest on the streets of Derry, modeling Jane’s lovely creations for her new catalog and advertising.
 Jane recently debuted Scarlett Dreamcoats at the epicenter of canine Who’s Who-ness: the Westminster Dog Show, and then followed up with a month-long engagement at Saks Fifth Avenue in NYC.
 Jane and her crew continuously complimented the excellent training and behavior of the FK9 dogs, who posed off leash for long periods of time in less than pleasant weather conditions (it was FREEZING!).
-We look forward to participating in future endeavors with Scarlett Dreamcoats, and encourage all of our web visitors to check them out!
-Please note: There will be a “Trunk Show” for Scarlett Dream Coats at Ashley & Victoria, 33 Deer St. in Portsmouth NH on Saturday March 14th.
-Hours are Noon—5pm.
-The phone number is 603-427-2400 *************************************************************************************************** Modeling gigs aside, it’s more than just a pretty face here at FK9.
+We look forward to participating in future endeavors with Scarlett Dreamcoats, and encourage all of our web visitors to check them out! *************************************************************************************************** Modeling gigs aside, it’s more than just a pretty face here at FK9.
 To prove it, just check out page 8 (right column) of the Front & Finish 2007 Rally Obedience standings.
 There you’ll see that two of FK9’s perennial success stories, Paige Kendall with Gracie, CGC, BH, TDI, RE and Christine Stewart with Mayday, CGC, BH, CD, RE were named #3 and #4 Rally Excellent Dobermans in the country!
 This is a major accomplishment for these teams in particular, and for rescued dogs in general, as both Gracie and Mayday are adoptees from Doberman Rescue Unlimited in nearby Sandown, NH.
 Our congratulations on this honor, and our best wishes for more of the same in the future. *************************************************************************************************** A great start to the trial season for Christine Stewart with Mayday and Jamie Barrett with Lucy the Wonder Beagle, who both competed at the Labrador Retriever Club of Greater Boston’s trial in Franklin, MA.
 On Saturday, Feb 28th, Christine and Mayday scored an impressive 193 in their Open A Obedience class, earning them their second leg toward their Companion Dog Excellent title.
 A sweet way to end the shortest month!
 Not to be outdone, Jamie and Lucy, CGC, RA entered their first Rally Excellent A class on March 1st.
 They came out of the ring with a score of 96, a blue ribbon and their first RE leg.
 Congratulations to the team who’s “bringing Beagle back”! *************************************************************************************************** Julia’s articles have appeared in various dog magazines and newsletters on a national level, but this month she has finally appeared in a “regular” publication.
 The Manchester Hippo, an alternative weekly paper that is famous for its hip and irreverent take on cultural and political issues, decided to run a “Pets” section for the February 19th issue.
 Julia contributed a helpful article called “How to be a well-behaved dog owner ”, which we hope the Hippo’s readers take to heart.
 You can read it online right here (scroll down the page).
 We would like to think that the Hippo’s Pets section will get a great response and is run in the future, and that Julia has a chance to spread the word about intelligent and responsible dog ownership to an even wider audience. |

 All content Copyright Fortunate K9 Dog and Owner Training |

-Julia V. McDonough, CDT
+Julia V. McDonough

-IACP Professional #1100 Rick Froton Co-Owner, Trainer 603-432-K9K9 |
+Rick Froton Co-Owner, Trainer 603-432-5959 |

 Spring is most definitely here, and the dogs and people of Fortunate K9 are loving it!
 Spring is traditionally a time of new beginnings, and with that in mind, we want to announce the newest addition to the FK9 family, Dolly the Pug. (formally re-named Dancing Dolly Pug Mo Thoin) Forever identified with Dobermanns, Julia has been a closet Pug fanatic for many years.
 She finally made the big leap into Pugness with the acquisition of Dolly, who came from a very nice private home and whose family simply didn’t have the time for her.